PN Timanfaya, Lanzarote, Canary Islands

 Meanders of the PN Timanfaya road, between two lava walls.

-In Circuit Between the Fire Mountains of Timanfaya
+In Circuit Among the Mountains of Fire

 We wind south of the set of Montañas del Fuego, at a certain point overlooking the road that led to the park entrance and the Caldera del Corazoncillo, now with a good half of its interior exposed.